sakaiproject/sakai/content-review/impl/turnitin-oc/README.md

 # default: false
 # turnitin.oc.skip.delays=false

+# Determines whether indexing is enabled.
+Recommended to set this to false in test environments, and true in production.
+# Rationale: consider a test environment whose database is cloned from a production snapshot when items existed in the content-review queue.
+# The QAT environment will submit these items to Turnitin.
+If the papers are indexed, the production items will be updated to 100% matches.
+# By disabling indexing, the test environment papers will match against the production papers, but not vice versa.
+# default: true
+# turnitin.oc.indexing.enabled=true

 # turnitin.oc.accept.all.files (Optional)
 # If true, any file type will be accepted by Sakai.
 Invalid file types will still be rejected by Turnitin.
 # default: false